 His spiritual work (not religious as sometimes reported) with mentors Toni Nathaniel Harp, Akua Audrey Ficklin and her spouse Ad Theotis Holland, prompted his name change to Pheeroan akLaff while residing in New Haven CT. from 1975 to 1978.

-He studied drums privately with Billy Hart, Rashied Ali in New York, N.Y., 1975-1981.
-He studied urban popular music, Folk drum and dance, Abidjan, Cote D’Ivoire (where he worked with the Marie Rose Guiraud Dance Company), and Lagos Nigeria in 1981.
+He studied drums privately with Billy Hart, and Rashied Ali in New York, N.Y., from 1975-1981.
+He studied urban popular music, Folk drum and dance, in Abidjan, Cote D’Ivoire (where he worked with the Marie Rose Guiraud Dance Company), and Lagos Nigeria in 1981.

 He moved to New York in 1978 and was married to Deirdre B. Rose from 1983 to 1985 (they had no children).
 In 1988 he married Luz Marina Bueno.
 They have raised their one child Kamillah in Brooklyn, where they presently reside.